Saturday, July 13, 2013

 The winetasting room is in a repurposed a 200-year-old barn, that also holds a banquet hall and part of the wine-making facility.
 As part of its environmental efforts, the winery is 100% wind powered facility since 2011, and recycles approx 72,000 lbs of fruit pulp back into the vineyard as compost and deer control.
 In 2012, the winery recycled more than 15 tons of post consumer waste.
 This appeals to my values!
 Notably, Berry Wine Planation/Linganore Winecellars participates in Maryland Green Travel, a voluntary certification program that recognizes tourism business committed to improving and diminishing their impact on the environment.

-Linganore Winecellars offers a selection of 16 samplings for $5.
-For $5 more, they offer "pairings."
 Although expensive for three bites of summer sausage, four bites of cheese, a piece of chocolate and a bit of cheesecake, I recommend trying the pairings, as it really brought the wine -- and food -- alive, in a way that just seeing suggested pairings written down on paper doesn't.
-It made the experience much more interactive, and the sommelier was happy to chat about each wine and how it interacted with the food.
+It made the experience much more interactive, and the server was happy to chat about each wine and how it interacted with the food.
 She didn't make me feel dumb or inadequate for my lack of wine knowledge -- a plus.
 Ironically, after enjoying the grape wine samples, when it came time to sample some of the fruit wines, I found I liked them less.
 Raspberry wine is one of their bestselling fruit wines, though, and when paired with summer sausage, is outstanding.

 So it would be important to note at this time: either bring a picnic, or eat a meal beforehand.
 But sampling 16 wines here plus the six from the previous winery on an empty tummy was perhaps not my wisest decision; my friend and I were rather jolly as we stumbled back to the car.
 Luckily, my hubby had offered to serve as our escort and designated driver.